 global positioning system (GPS): A system of satellites that transmits information and locates devices that are equipped to send and receive GPS data.

 group: A set of assets, users, drivers, and other entities.
-In iOn, you can organize your assets in a flexible configuration of groups that reflects how your fleet operates, and you can use the groups to determine the level of visibility and access your users have, like accounts and subaccounts.
+In the CalAmp application, you can organize your assets in a flexible configuration of groups that reflects how your fleet operates, and you can use the groups to determine the level of visibility and access your users have, like accounts and subaccounts.
 Users will only be able to see assets within the group they are assigned to (and its subgroups).

 Group Chooser: in the banner at the top of the screen.
 Clicking either the icon or group name opens a window that enables you to select any group of assets you have access to (which will be the group you are assigned to, plus its subgroups).
 All screens you launch thereafter will display the chosen group's data by default.